 Periodontal disease starts as inflammation in the gums, typically caused by bacteria and poor oral hygiene.
 When bacteria attach to your teeth, gums, or the regions of your jawbone that hold your teeth in place, the infection that follows can result in the loss of your teeth if not treated in time.

 Healthy gums enhance the appearance of your teeth, like a frame around a beautiful painting.
 A group of eight increasingly destructive periodontal diseases can gradually destroy the support of your natural teeth.
-It all begins through a simple infection in the gums.
+It all begins with a simple infection in the gums.
 Dental plaque produces toxins or poisons that irritate the gums, causing them to turn red, swell and bleed easily.
 If this irritation is prolonged, the gums separate from the teeth, forming pockets.
 Plaque can also harden – above or below the gum line — into a rough substance known as tartar.

-Periodontal disease damages the teeth, gums and jawbone of more than 80% of Americans by the time they reach 45.
+Periodontal disease damages the teeth, gums, and jawbone of more than 80% of Americans by the time they reach 45.

 The recent research, published in the Journal of Cancer Epidemiology, Biomarkers & Prevention, claims that “among all women, the risk of breast cancer was 14% higher in those who had periodontal disease.
 Among women who had quit smoking within the past 20 years, those with periodontal disease had a 36% higher risk of breast cancer.”